simdjson/simdjson/doc/performance.md

 On Intel and AMD Windows platforms, Microsoft Visual Studio enables programmers to build either 32-bit (x86) or 64-bit (x64) binaries.
 We urge you to always use 64-bit mode.
 Visual Studio 2019 should default on 64-bit builds when you have a 64-bit version of Windows, which we recommend.

+When compiling with Visual Studio, we recommend the flags `/Ob2 /O2` or better.
 We do not recommend that you compile simdjson with architecture-specific flags such as  `arch:AVX2`.
 The simdjson library automatically selects the best execution kernel at runtime.

-When compiling with Visual Studio, we recommend the flags `/Ob2 /O2`.
-Weaker optimizations flags (e.g., `/Ox` alone) are inadequate.

 Recent versions of Microsoft Visual Studio on Windows provides support for the LLVM Clang compiler.
 You  only need to install the "Clang compiler" optional component.
 You may also get a copy of the 64-bit LLVM CLang compiler for [Windows directly from LLVM](https://releases.llvm.org/download.html).
 The simdjson library fully supports the LLVM Clang compiler under Windows.
 In fact, you may get better performance out of simdjson with the LLVM Clang compiler than with the regular Visual Studio compiler.